Validation Is Critical to Making Hosting Capacity Analysis a Clean Energy Game-Changer

 As more states and utilities adopt and implement HCAs, we are learning more about this tool and gaining a clearer understanding of where HCAs are falling short of these expectations.
 Resoundingly, there is a clear need for an enhanced focus on validation measures to ensure these grid information tools are useful, accurate and reflective of the state of the distribution grid.

 When it comes to HCAs, there can be multiple ways to assess what it means for the model and results to be “accurate.”
-IREC’s Optimizing the Grid discussed the different HCA methodologies and their impact on accuracy.
-In this article, the latest in our Insight Series which provides deep dives on regulatory issues, I discuss the importance of validation and identify steps that regulators and utilities can take in order to ensure they have adequate validation efforts in place to ensure confidence in their HCA maps and data.
+IREC’s Optimizing the Grid report (2017) discussed the different HCA methodologies and their impact on accuracy and our report Data Validation for Hosting Capacity Analyses (2022), co-authored with the National Renewable Energy Laboratory, identifies best practices for producing trusted, validated HCA results In this article, the latest in our Insight Series which provides deep dives on regulatory issues, I discuss the importance of validation and identify steps that regulators and utilities can take in order to ensure they have adequate validation efforts in place to ensure confidence in their HCA maps and data.

 In addition, I examine two different aspects of accuracy: